 In theory, all students begin preparing for the OSSLT from the time they start school.
 This is because the OSSLT is designed to assess the skills taught in the Ontario English curriculum from kindergarten to Grade 9.

 In reality, not all students are equipped with the necessary skills to be successful.
-This is especially true of English Language Learners who have not been enrolled in Ontario schools for a portion of their lives.
+This is especially true for English Language Learners who have not been enrolled in Ontario schools for a portion of their lives.
 ELL students may require more experience with the Ontario curriculum in order to be successful on the OSSLT.
 Fortunately, your ELL students can access special accommodations.
-Click here to learn more about ELL Participation in the OSSLT.
+Click here to learn more about ELL participation in the OSSLT.

-How to practice for the OSSLT
+How to prepare for the OSSLT

 1. Review the skills assessed on the Ontario Secondary School Literacy Test